Radon-222

-Radon-222 (222Rn, Rn-222, historically radium emanation or radon) is the most stable isotope of radon, with a half-life of approximately 3.8 days.
-It is transient in the decay chain of primordial uranium-238 and is the immediate decay product of radium-226.
+Radon-222 (222Rn, Rn-222, historically also radium emanation) is the most stable isotope of radon, with a half-life of 3.8215 days.
+It is an intermediate in the decay chain of primordial uranium-238 and is the immediate decay product of radium-226.
 Radon-222 was first observed in 1899, and was identified as an isotope of a new element several years later.
 In 1957, the name radon, formerly the name of only radon-222, became the name of the element.
 Owing to its gaseous nature and high radioactivity, radon-222 is one of the leading causes of lung cancer.

 History

 Following the 1898 discovery of radium through chemical analysis of radioactive ore, Marie and Pierre Curie observed a new radioactive substance emanating from radium in 1899 that was strongly radioactive for several days.
 Around the same time, Ernest Rutherford and Robert B. Owens observed a similar (though shorter-lived) emission from thorium compounds.
 German physicist Friedrich Ernst Dorn extensively studied these emanations in the early 1900s and attributed them to a new gaseous element, radon.
 In particular, he studied the product in the uranium series, radon-222, which he called radium emanation.

 In the early 20th century, the element radon was known by several different names.
 Chemist William Ramsay, who extensively studied the element's chemical properties, suggested the name niton, and Rutherford originally suggested emanation.
 At that time, radon only referred to the isotope 222Rn, whereas the names actinon and thoron denoted 219Rn and 220Rn, respectively.
 In 1957, the International Union of Pure and Applied Chemistry (IUPAC) promoted the name radon to refer to the element rather than just 222Rn; this was done under a new rule concerning isotope naming conventions.
 This decision was controversial because it was believed to give undue credit to Dorn's identification of radon-222 over Rutherford's identification of radon-220, and the historical use of the name radon created confusion as to whether the element or the isotope 222Rn was being discussed.